C1orf185: Gene level regulation

 Matrix similarity correlates to the confidence in the prediction for each individual binding sites. +/- correlates to presence on either the positive or negative strand.
 The transcription factors are listed in order of appearance from beginning to end of the promoter.

 C1orf185 has a very low expression pattern, with the only site in the body showing any signs of expression being the circulatory system.
 Two NCBI GEO profiles have shown that C1orf185 was consistently overexpressed in whole blood samples within a group of postmenopausal women, as well as being somewhat overexpressed in the peripheral blood of Parkinson's patients compared to controls.

-Transcript Level Regulation
+Transcript level regulation

 Below is a figure produced by mfold showing predicted mRNA structure of the 3' UTR of C1orf185.

 Possible mRNA secondary structure of C1orf185 made by mfold.
-There are 3 main branches that end in 1-2 stem loops each.
+There are 3 main branches that end in 1–2 stem loops each.
 The stem loop near the end of the sequence contains the Poly-A signal, which signals the end of transcription.

 C1orf185 has one conserved miRNA binding site of type 7mer-A1 among several orthologs.
 The presence of a 7mer-A1 binding site indicates that C1orf185 is likely to be post-transcriptionally repressed.